- Valuable, "sensitive" items are missing from a vault at the military base

 - A $10,000 reward has been offered for information on the case

-Stringent restrictions remain in place Monday on about 100 soldiers at a large military base in Washington state after the theft of "sensitive" and valuable "military-grade" equipment.
+About 100 soldiers at a large military base in Washington state were allowed to return home Tuesday evening while the Army continues to investigate the theft of "sensitive" and valuable "military-grade" equipment.

 "Hundreds of items" are missing from a vault that is inside a building on the base, the spokesman said.
 They include things such as scopes and night-vision goggles but no guns or ammunition.